NZDUSD Technical Analysis - Key support in sight | Forexlive

 - Fed Chair Powell reaffirmed their data dependency but added that they will proceed carefully.

-- The labour market remains fairly solid as seen last week with the NFP report and yesterday’s Jobless Claims.
+- The labour market remains fairly solid as seen once again last week with the beat in Jobless Claims, although continuing claims surprisingly missed.

 - The market doesn’t expect the Fed to hike anymore.